Chapter 12: The Siege: Reception

-On Rotten Tomatoes, the episode received critical acclaim, with an approval rating of 92% based on reviews from 48 critics, with an average rating of 7.6/10.
+On Rotten Tomatoes, the episode received an approval rating of 92% based on reviews from 48 critics, with an average rating of 7.6/10.
 The website's critics consensus reads, "'The Siege' doesn't take the season by storm, but Carl Weathers' deft direction and some exciting character moments for Giancarlo Esposito make it another enjoyable installment."

 Huw Fullerton of the Radio Times gave the episode 4 out of 5, and said that although some fans might be disappointed by having to wait before seeing Ahsoka Tano, he wrote: "For me Chapter 12 was one of the most significant episodes we've seen so far.
 As much as The Mandalorian thrives on older Star Wars connections, the fact that it also stands so well within its own canon and world-building can only be a good thing."
 Laura Prudom at IGN said Weathers "effortlessly evokes the iconography of the films here...
 None of it is particularly subtle, but it's deployed with enough adrenaline to make for an exhilarating ride."

 Alan Sepinwall of Rolling Stone praised Weathers calling his direction "terrific" as well as praising the digital effects and stunt teams.
 He suggested that the episode felt like a backdoor pilot for a show featuring Cara Dune.

 Louis Chilton of The Independent was frustrated that the episode was another side quest and took focus away from the main characters, "A five-minute-or-so stretch sees Mando's associates steal the limelight, but the sequence feels too much like a drab spin-off, a stark reminder of just how much The Mandalorian relies on its two leads."